MySpark Business

 User Centered Design Canvases

 I've used UCDC as a discovery tool to thoroughly identify user needs and business requirements.
 By collaborating with stakeholders, we pinpointed who the users are, what they need, and what solutions we can bring.
-This deep understanding of our target audience helped us define the product, adjust our business strategies, and determine our competitive advantages.

 Storyboards